uriel1998/dollop-of-book-covers/README.md

 #Dependencies

 Requires [ImageMagick](https://www.imagemagick.org/script/index.php) to resize images.
+If you're not resizing anything, you don't need it.

 #Example of Use